AdaCore/gnatcoverage/qualification/qm/plans/Tool_Configuration_Management_Plan/Developer/Version_Control/content.rst

 --------------------------------------

-All the GNATcoverage development and verification artifacts are version controlled in our configuration management system, in particular:
+All the GNATcoverage development and verification artifacts are version controlled in AdaCore's configuration management system, in particular:

 * All the TOR related artifacts (requirements, testcases, test sources, ...), each materialized as a distinct file to permit atomic tracking,